ludwig-ai/ludwig/README.md

 ludwig train --data_csv path/to/file.csv --model_definition "{input_features: [{name: doc_text, type: text}], output_features: [{name: class, type: category}]}"
 ```

-where `path/to/file.csv` is the path to a UTF-8 encoded CSV file contaning the dataset in the previous table.
+where `path/to/file.csv` is the path to a UTF-8 encoded CSV file containing the dataset in the previous table.
 Ludwig will perform a random split of the data, preprocess it, build a WordCNN model (the default for text features) that decodes output classes through a softmax classifier, train the model on the training set until the accuracy on the validation set stops improving.
 Training progress will be displayed in the console, but TensorBoard can also be used.